Finnish Lahti-Saloranta machine gun magazine bag, surplus

 Used military surplus

-Well surprise surprise there are all heavily used, still all pieces are there and the sacks work like they should.
+Well surprise surprise there are all heavily used, still all pieces are pretty much there and the sacks work like they should.
 Materials and details vary a bit, WW2 Finland was not a country where you could just pick any nice canvas and leather straps and never worry about the raw materials running out over time.
+Buy a bunch while these are cheap.